syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/bubble-heatmap.md

 The data points can be represented in the bubble along with its attributes by setting the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property to **Bubble**.

-In bubble heat map, you can display the data points with bubble size, bubble colors, and sector attributes of the bubble.
+In bubble heatmap, you can display the data points with bubble size, bubble colors, and sector attributes of the bubble.

 ### Bubble size

-In this bubble heat map type, the size factor of the bubble is used to denote the data variations.
+In this bubble heatmap type, the size factor of the bubble is used to denote the data variations.
 The radius of the bubble varies according to data values.

 By default, the bubble with small size denotes the data value with small magnitude and the larger bubble size denotes the data value with larger magnitude.
 This behavior can be inversed by using the [isInversedbubblesize](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~IsInversedBubbleSize.html) property.

-To render a bubble heat map with size series, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~BubbleType.html) property to **Size**.
+To render a bubble heatmap with size series, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~BubbleType.html) property to **Size**.

 {% if page.publishingplatform == "aspnet-core" %}